hoganhaben/FIA-forest-dynamics/README.md

 Quantifying changes in the dynamics of U.S. forests using national forest inventory data

-Objective:  To estimate biomass stock and biomass growth enhancement effects usingn non-linear modeling techniques.
+*Objective*:  To estimate biomass stock and biomass growth enhancement effects using non-linear modeling techniques.

-Data:  Data from the United States Forest Service's Forest Inventory and Analysis program were used. https://www.fia.fs.usda.gov/
+*Data*:  Data from the United States Forest Service's Forest Inventory and Analysis program from 2000-2022 were used. https://www.fia.fs.usda.gov/
 We recommend the rFIA package for downloading FIA data tables (see `rfia::getFIA`).  https://rfia.netlify.app/

 In this repository we include: